 Has the Family Opportunity Mortgage program been discontinued?

-The formal name “Family Opportunity Mortgage” has been discontinued, but Fannie Mae still allows conventional mortgages to be considered owner-occupied for disabled adult children and parents who cannot qualify for mortgages on their own.
+The formal name “Family Opportunity Mortgage” has been discontinued, but Fannie Mae still allows conventional mortgages to be considered owner-occupied for buyers who are purchasing a home for a disabled adult child or for parents who cannot qualify for mortgages on their own.

 Can I buy a home for someone who is not my family member?